klmui/Course-Quad/CONTRIBUTING.md

 5. Submit and pull request and try to get at least one other person to approve your changes before clicking the button that says 'Merge'.

 6. Delete remote branch on GitHub after merging.

-Delete your local branch by using the command: 'git branch -d sample-branch-name'.
+7. Delete your local branch by using the commands: 'git checkout master', 'git branch -D sample-branch-name', 'git pull orign master'.